andrewseidl/githook-clang-format/README.md

 ## Warning
 Do not use this on an existing codebase that isn't already in your desired style.
 Doing so will lead to a string a dirty commits where your code changes are intermixed with `clang-format`'s formatting changes.

+Furthermore, every developer will need to install this hook.
+If they don't, you will again end up with commits with a mixture of code and formatting changes.

 ## Installation
 First, verify that `clang-format` is installed.
 On Linux this should be included with the regular `clang` package.
 For MacOSX with Homebrew, you will have to use [tcr's tap](https://github.com/tcr/homebrew-tcr) via `brew tap tcr/tcr` and then `brew install clang-format`.